Home Care Instructions

 Daily brushing and flossing are a must for your new dental work.
 Daily plaque removal is critical for the long-term success of your new teeth, as are regular cleaning appointments.

 If you engage in sports let us know so we can make a custom mouthguard.
 If you grind your teeth at night, wear the night guard we have provided for you.

-If any of the above mentioned scenarios persist or worsen or if you have any questions or concerns call our office at Exeter Office Phone Number 603-772-3351
+If any of the above mentioned scenarios persist or worsen or if you have any questions or concerns call our office at Exeter Family Dental Care Phone Number 603-772-3351

 After Crown and Bridge Appointments